@liveblocks/react

 option in

-This resolver function will receive the mention currently being written (e.g.
+This resolver function will receive the mention currently being typed (e.g. when

 will be jane